LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/these-days-have-been-rough.md

 Suicidal men,

-suicidal leaps,

 suicide attempts

 for feeling well,

-feeling they forget
+feeling that they forget

 for what is controversial

 in this industrial hell,

-goodness is taboo,
+goodness is taboo;

-being good; a shot in the head.
+holy shot in the head.

 &nbsp;